RishabSwift/Falcon/README.md

 ## Run into issues?
-If you run into any issues, then I'd really appreciate it if you could either create a <a href=""> new issue here </a> or email me at swift@hey.com.
+If you run into any issues, then I'd really appreciate it if you could either create a <a href="https://github.com/RishabSwift/Falcon/issues"> new issue here </a> or email me at swift@hey.com.

 If you encounter any issues that prevent you from using OWL normally, please disable or uninstall Falcon until it is fixed.

 ## Contribution
 Feel free to fork it / create a pull request!
-If you have any questions, ideas, or concerns, please send them over to swift@hey.com or create a <a href=""> new issue </a>.
+If you have any questions, ideas, or concerns, please send them over to swift@hey.com or create a <a href="https://github.com/RishabSwift/Falcon/issues"> new issue </a>.

 ## License